better-ecosystem/better-tor/README.md

 - **Which should you use?**
   - Your distro's default one.
   - If neither is installed, it is recommended to install `iptables-nft` (`sudo pacman -S iptables-nft`, `sudo apt install iptables-nft`, or the equivalent for your distro), as it is the most compatible option for modern systems.

-## GUI
-A graphical user interface (GUI) is now available and is becoming more stable and usable.
-While still under active development, it provides a friendlier way to use the CLI features.
-The GUI uses this CLI script under the hood to provide a more user-friendly experience.

 ---